-In 2000, Mr. Spohr was appointed head of the alliance management of Deutsche Lufthansa.
+In 2000, Mr. Spohr was appointed head of the alliance management for Lufthansa Airlines.
 In this function, he was responsible for the management and coordination of Lufthansa's worldwide cooperation partners, including the Star Alliance and regional partners.
-In 2003, he also assumed responsibility for the passenger strategy and the passenger shareholdings of Deutsche Lufthansa.
-In October 2004, Carsten Spohr was appointed to the Executive Board of Lufthansa Passenger Airlines.
-His responsibilities included the hub management, cabin crew and personnel management of Lufthansa Passenger Airlines.
+In 2003, he also assumed responsibility for the passenger strategy of the carrier.
+In October 2004, Mr. Spohr was appointed to the Executive Board of Lufthansa Airlines.
+His responsibilities included the hub management including encompassing both commercial activities and cabin crews.

 Carsten Spohr holds the Lufthansa Captain's license for the Airbus A320 Family aircraft types.
 He is married and has two daughters.